dusty-nv/jetson-inference/docs/depthnet.md

 while(true)
 {
     uchar3* img = NUL;
     input->Capture(&img);  // assumes you have created an input videoSource stream net->Process(img, input->GetWidth(), input->GetHeight());

     CUDA(cudaDeviceSynchronize()); // wait for GPU to finish processing

-	// you can now safely access depth_field from the CPU (or GPU) }
+    // you can now safely access depth_field from the CPU (or GPU) for( int y=0; y < depth_height; y++ ) for( int x=0; x < depth_width; x++ )
+	       printf("depth x=%i y=%i -> %f\n", x, y, depth_map[y * depth_width + x]);
+}
 ```

-Trying to measure absolute distances using mono depth can lead to inaccuracies as it is typically more effective at relative depth estimation.
-The range of values in the raw depth field can vary depending on the scene, so these are often thresholded dynamically.
-For example during visualization, histogram equalization is performed on the raw depth field to distribute the color map more evenly across the image.
+Trying to measure absolute distances using mono depth can lead to inaccuracies as it's typically more effective at relative depth estimation.
+The range of values in the raw depth field can vary depending on the scene, so these are often re-calculated dynamically.
+For example during visualization, histogram equalization is performed on the raw depth field to distribute the colormap more evenly across the range of depth values.

-Next, we're going to introduce the concepts of [Transfer Learning](pytorch-transfer-learning.md) and train some example DNN models on our Jetson using PyTorch.
+Next, we're going to introduce the concepts of [Transfer Learning](pytorch-transfer-learning.md) and train our own DNN models on the Jetson using PyTorch.

 ##
 <p align="right">Next | <b><a href="pytorch-transfer-learning.md">Transfer Learning with PyTorch</a></b>